jadabonnett/280_Back_Chain/README.md

 # 280_Back_Chain

-For this project, the goal was to create a backwards-chaining expert system, that took in a letter, and proved it based off of the given rules and facts handed to it.
+For this project, the goal was to create a backwards-chaining expert system in lisp, that took in a letter, and proved it based off of the given rules and facts handed to it.
 For example, if handed:

 (setf facts '(A B C))